chipsalliance/firrtl-spec/spec.md

     myreg2 <= b
 ```

-Intuitively, a line can be drawn between a connection (or partial connection) to
+Intuitively, a line can be drawn between a connection to a component and that
-a component and that component's declaration.
-All conditional statements that
+component's declaration.
+All conditional statements that are crossed by the line
-are crossed by the line apply to that connection (or partial connection).
+apply to that connection.

 ### Initialization Coverage